Dove Hunting Trip Checklist at Baffin Bay Rod and Gun includes:

 If you were born on or after September 2, 1971, Texas law requires all hunters to have successfully completed a hunter education course to legally hunt in the State of Texas.
 For more information, or to take the course, click here

-Click this link to begin the on-line purchase of your fishing and hunting licenses. https://www.txfgsales.com/
+Click the link below to begin the on-line purchase of your fishing and hunting licenses. https://www.txfgsales.com/